gardners/2014SE3/pracs/prac9.md

 you in many ways.

 To obtain the checkpoint you must submit an issue that refers to sufficient evidence of the work you have done, and where it has been submitted.

+Assistance will be provided to write tests for the Serval Succinct Data project which consists of the https://github.com/servalproject/smac and https://github.com/servalproject/survey-acquisition-management repositories.